 For anyone who is as wild about this tuber as I am, you’ve undoubtedly tried making sweet potato fries.
 Have the results disappointed you?
 Yea, I think most people are pretty bummed that unless a deep fryer is involved, sweet potato fries simply don’t get as crispy as regular potato fries.
 This is just the way it is.
 But!
 I’ve come up with a way of getting them about as close to crispy as one ever could and I am wildly excited to share the recipe with you.

 The secret to this recipe is not just about the ingredients, but the process.
-You can imagine I’ve tried just about everything to achieve the perfect baked fry so hear me out on the following steps.
+You can imagine I’ve tried just about everything to achieve the perfect baked sweet potato fries so hear me out on the following steps.

 One, size matters.
 By this I mean that the fries need to be the same thickness otherwise they will cook at different rates, and that they should be sliced somewhere in the 1cm (¼ – ½ inch) ballpark range.